alaeddinejebali/rampart-api/README.md

 # Rampart API

+> 🚧 **Heads up!**
+> This is my homelab project and it's still a work in progress.
+> I'm building it step by step, so things might be broken, missing, or change frequently.

 ## Overview

 **Rampart API** is a cloud-native, security-focused API gateway designed to simulate, detect, and mitigate real-world web attacks.